greenpeace/planet4-docker-compose/README.md

 ### Updating

-To ensure you're running the latest version of both the infrastructure and the application:
+To ensure you're running the latest version of both the infrastructure and the application you can just build all containers again. **Keep in mind that this deletes the persistence folder and therefor all you local code changes to the application.**

 ```
-make
+make build
 ```

 This one simple command will ensure you're always running the latest version of the application and will perform the following: